solana-developers/solana-cookbook/docs/th/integrations/jupiter.md

 </SolanaCodeGroup>

 ### Executing the Swap Transaction
-A Transaction object is created and then its getting signed by the user.
+A Transaction object is created และ then its getting signed by the user.

 <SolanaCodeGroup>
   <SolanaCodeGroupItem title="TS" active>